SnowballSH/Avalanche/README.md

 [WIP] Bitboard and NNUE Chess Engine written in Zig

-Currently plays at around 2200 ELO.
+Currently plays at around 2200 CCRL ELO and 2500 human ELO.

 ## Compile